GoogleCloudPlatform/gke-rbac-demo/README.md

 Apply complete!
 Resources: 14 added, 0 changed, 0 destroyed.
 ```

-You can also confirm the cluster was created successfully by logging into the cloud console and ensuring that Network Policies are enabled for the new cluster.
+You can also confirm the cluster was created successfully by logging into the cloud console and ensuring that Legacy Authorization is disabled for the new cluster.

 ![Cluster settings in console](./img/cluster_in_console.png)